sysartifacts/sysartifacts.github.io/_conferences/eurosys2025/aec-call.md

 How to Apply
 ------------

-If you are interested in taking part in the AEC, please complete [this online form](https://forms.gle/Z71Ak7HyCzkxZ4fZ9) by July 15, 2024.
+If you are interested in taking part in the AEC, please nominate yourself using [this online form](https://forms.gle/Z71Ak7HyCzkxZ4fZ9) by July 15, 2024.

 You can reach us at [aec-2025@eurosys.org](mailto:aec-2025@eurosys.org) with any questions.